aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/README.md

 >  - Every edge must have a start vertex and an end vertex.
 These can be the same vertex: that is, Neptune allows self edges.
 >  - All vertex IDs must be unique, and all edge IDs must be unique.
 However, Neptune does allow a vertex and an edge to have the same ID.

-You can use traditional data and application modelling techniques, including entity relationship diagrams (ERD) and the Unified Modelling Language (UML) to model your graph, but many graph application designs begin by illustrating a small, representative example of the graph, with specific vertices, labels, properties and edges showing how instances of things in the application domain are attributed and connected to one another.
+You can use traditional data and application modelling techniques, including entity relationship diagrams (ERD) and the Unified Modelling Language (UML) to model your graph, but many graph application designs begin by illustrating a small, representative example of the graph, with specific vertices, labels, properties and edges showing how _instances_ of things in the application domain are attributed and connected to one another.
 These _specifications by example_ can then be easily turned into representative datasets against which you can develop and test your queries.

 ## Vertices

 Use vertices to represent instances of a thing (an entity, concept, event, etc).
-You can think of a vertex as being roughly equivalent to a row in a relational table.
+You can think of a vertex as being equivalent to a row in a relational table.

 ### Vertex IDs